merchantprotocol/Total-Widget-Control/readme.txt

 This plugin routes around the native widget control structure without affecting any of the code.
 If you deactivate this Plugin after placing all of your widgets, then the system will snap back to its default logic and your widgets will all display as normal.
 At any time you can come back and reactivate the Total Widget Control Plugin and it will remember all of your past decisions as well as your new ones.

-= What if your plugin doesn't offer the features that I need? =

-Our development rates are very affordable, couple that with rapid development time and a free pro license and you've got yourself the features that you need.
-We encourage people to help us invest in this software.

 = I'm building a website that will be administered by an idiot, can they use this software? =

 YES.
-Just show them where the help tab is or activate the help features for their user account.
+Just show them where the help tab is and also where the support website is, we'll take care of them for you.
 Our built in help takes advantage of jquery tooltips and will display helpful information to the user as they navigate through the system.
 You are in good hands my friend.

 = Is TWC production ready? =

-This is currently a beta release of TWC, we cannot guarantee that there will be no bugs at this time.
-We have launced this beta version so that the WP community can help us locate new potentail problems and we can fix them.
-Our goal is to provide software of the highest quality, and we will continue to do this by fixing any bugs quickly.
+Yes.
+We are confident in this release and have installed it on all of our websites.
+We will still be actively maintaining Total Widget Control, but we will not be releasing versions as often as we have been.

 = Who is 5 Twenty Studios? =

 5 Twenty is a Portland, Oregon based development firm which specializes in the development of interactive web applications.
 100% of our team members are located within the United States and are full-time employees of 5 Twenty.
 We provide extensive white label development sevices for marketing, branding, and web design firms throughout the world.
 Working as their inhouse development teams, we have the ability to quickly and effiencently produce high quality applications that meet their client's needs.
 Interested in working with us?
 Visit [5Twenty Studios](http://www.5twentystudios.com/ "Outsource in America")

+= What if your plugin doesn't offer the features that I need? =

+Our development rates are very affordable, couple that with rapid development time and a free pro license and you've got yourself the features that you need.
+We encourage people to help us invest in this software.

 == Screenshots ==